 He was also awarded the 2009 Lauris Edmond Award for Distinguished Contribution to Poetry.
 Also in 2009, he received the Prime Minister's Award for Literary Achievement in Poetry, worth $60,000, in recognition of significant contribution to New Zealand literature.

-Brian Turner's most recent work is the forthcoming collaboration Timeless Land (Random House), due for release in May 2010.
-Timeless Land also features work from two of New Zealand's most steadfast and individual talents: painter Grahame Sydney and writer Owen Marshall.
+Brian Turner's collaboration Timeless Land (Random House, 2010) also features work from two of New Zealand's most steadfast and individual talents: painter Grahame Sydney and writer Owen Marshall.
 The work has grown out of their appreciation for the landscapes of the Central South Island.
 It is the fourth edition of a much-loved and distinguished book, first published in 1995.